-The income on line 1 of Form IT-40 may include federal civil service annuity payments.
-If it does, you may be able to take a deduction if you were at least 62 years of age by the end of the tax year, or are a surviving spouse of a civil service annuitant.
+The income on line 1 of Form IT-40 may include federal civil service annuity income.
+If it does, you may be eligible to take a deduction if you were at least 62 years of age by the end of the tax year and/or a surviving spouse of a civil service annuitant.
+For each qualifying individual, the deduction is limited to: